Koh-i-noor Progresso Woodless Colored Pencils

 Usability and durability – 3.5/5

 This means that if you push down hard with these they can deteriorate quickly at the tip at best and completely break in half at worst.
 Thankfully the color comes off well enough that extreme pressure doesn’t have to generally be applied to get the results you want but it is still important to take extra care with these.
 Overall, the color isn’t too bad about getting off on your hands while holding either.

 Packaging and presentation – 3.5/5

 They come in a sleeved cardboard box with corrugated plastic for each pencil.
 While nothing overly fancy, it gets the job done.
-The pencils themselves are just one giant piece of lead and nothing else so they outside obviously matches the actual color that is put on paper.
+The pencils themselves are just one giant piece of lead and nothing else so the outside matches the actual color that is put on paper.
 There is no identification on them, however.
 Lacking identification is something we wish Koh-i-noor would implement in future revisions as this makes color recognition much easier.

 Cost – 4/5

 Overall Ranking – 3.5/5

 The Koh-i-noor Progresso Woodless Colored Pencils are a solid choice for both beginners and intermediate users that are looking to get a lot of color for their purchase.
 No major complaints and a good price point make these a recommended offering.
 However, there is a lack of color options.
 Also, you will likely need an additional set of support pencils for those times when this amount of color coverage isn’t necessary or you simply want a smaller tip that allows for better application control.